-OneVillage Partners coordinates periodic service learning trips for 15-20 interested individuals to rural Sierra Leone.
+OneVillage Partners coordinates periodic learning trips for 15-20 interested individuals to rural Sierra Leone.
 Travelers are excited global citizens, eager to experience village life, and eager to form friendships with hardworking Sierra Leoneans.
-The 2 week trip is an opportunity for travelers to engage with the developing world, gain insight into the lives of people who live on less than a dollar a day, and act as a catalyst for personal reflection and introspection.
+The 10-day trip is an opportunity for travelers to engage with the developing world, gain insight into the lives of people who live on less than a dollar a day, and act as a catalyst for personal reflection and introspection.

 The trip serves numerous functions: